Department of Physics and Astronomy

 We work as part of the ARC Centre of Excellence for Ultrahigh bandwidth Devices for Optical Systems (CUDOS) within the MQ Photonics Research Centre in the Dept of Physics and Astronomy at Macquarie University in Sydney, Australia.

 CUDOSMuch of this work takes place as part of the Australian Research Council's Centre of Excellence for Ultrahigh bandwidth Devices for Optical Systems (CUDOS), a 7 year program between 7 universities with federal funding of over $23M.
-Macquarie contributes three chief investigators to this major Australian effort in photonics: Associate Professors Mick Withford, Judith Dawes and myself.
+Macquarie contributes three chief investigators to this major Australian effort in photonics: Professors Mick Withford, Judith Dawes and myself.

 Hot newsOctober 2015: A new successful ARC grant!

 PhD and Masters of Research Student ProjectsWe are always looking for talented enthusiastic PhD students.
 We are seeking outstanding candidates to perform theoretical and/or experimental research in quantum integrated photonics and integrated nonlinear optics.

 Interested?
 The Contact page contains instructions on what information to send me to initiate a discussion.